 It’s not just the search engines that appreciate a website that loads quickly.
 It’s the customers and readers you should consider, since quality devices, smartphones, computers, and tablets have turned us into quite an impatient bunch.
 So impatient, in fact, that a fraction of a second can cost you a visitor, a potential lead, and a buyer.
 In July this year, Google has reflected this user preference in their ranking choices, by penalizing websites that load too slowly on mobile devices.

-However, even if your website doesn’t get penalized by search engines, your customers may still opt out of your product because of slow loading speed on your website.
+However, even if your website doesn’t get penalized by search engines, your customers may still opt-out of your product because of the slow loading speed on your website.
 Shave off seconds by optimizing your images, plugins, redirects, and other intricacies that affect your speed.

 Content remains king

 Once you have someone happily browsing on your website, you need something to keep them interested and engaged.
 That “secret ingredient” of optimized websites is the content – it’s the meat, the essence, the underlying why for your customers to stay and boost your “dwell time”.
 Simply put, it’s not just about how many people reach your website, it’s how many of them are intrigued enough to linger.